-Roadrunner may be a senior cat, but Maria, who is fostering him from the Best Friends Lifesaving Center in Los Angeles, says he prefers to run around playfully like a kitten.
+Roadrunner may be a senior cat, but Marisa, who is fostering him from the Best Friends Lifesaving Center in Los Angeles, says he prefers to run around playfully like a kitten.
 She’s hoping Roadrunner inspires Pretzel, her 13-year-old cat, to be a little playful, too.

-“As soon as I knew I'd be working from home during this pandemic, I contacted the foster team to see who would be available,” says Maria.
+“As soon as I knew I'd be working from home during this pandemic, I contacted the foster team to see who would be available,” says Marisa.
 “It makes me happy to give Roadrunner some rest and a loving home while he waits for his forever home.”